Like Rice, Like Water: Games bring Turkish and Syrian students together for the first time

 Building bridges between Turkish and Syrian communities starts with the youth.
 In universities, students interact with each other as classmates, participate in assignments together and mingle in campus social life.

 In the last days of December, a group of Turkish and Syrian students, who hadn’t met before, gathered at a social cohesion event at Hatay Mustafa Kemal University in the southeast of Turkey.
-The project, funded by the European Union, was coordinated by a student club at the university.
+With the support of the European Union, through the EU Regional Trust Fund, in response to the Syrian crisis, the ‘MADAD’ fund, the activity was coordinated by a student club at the university.

 Social games saw students passing a ball while sharing facts about themselves and playing tug-of-war, where mixed groups fought for a common goal.
 Students shared their favourite food recipes with each other.